 Aside from Leadenhall's offerings, it is also well known for playing the role of Diagon Alley in the first Harry Potter films!

-There has been a market in Spitafields for over 300 years and the newest version is entirely covered and filled with myriad shops, stalls, and restaurants.
+There has been a market in Spitalfields for over 300 years and the newest version is entirely covered and filled with myriad shops, stalls, and restaurants.

-In the heart of the East End, Spitalfield's has seen a lot of history, some of which you can experience if you join us on our tours!
+In the heart of the East End, Spitalfields Market has seen a lot of history, some of which you can experience if you join us on our tours!